OUR LADY OF GOOD COUNSEL UNIVERSITY MODEL CO-OP FORT WORTH, TX

 2025-2026

-This course is part of the OLGC Extension Program which meets on a DIFFERENT day other than Mondays (TBD).
+This course is part of the OLGC Extension Program which meets on WEDNESDAYS.

 An Introductory Seminar on the Nature and Principles of Catholic Liturgy

 The Catholic Church’s primary objective is communion with God.
-Liturgy (from the Greek word leitourgia, meaning “’a service in the name of/on behalf of the people.’(CCC 1069)) is the primary work, therefore, toward which the Catholic Church is called.
+Liturgy comes from the Greek word leitourgia, meaning, “a service in the name of/on behalf of the people.”(CCC 1069) is the primary work, therefore, toward which the Catholic Church is called.
 The Second Vatican Council Fathers taught: “[T]he liturgy is the summit toward which the activity of the Church is directed; it is also the fount from which all her power flows” (SC, 10).

 By means of the Socratic seminar, the year-long tutorial will examine the nature and principles of Catholic Liturgy.
 The year will begin with the Scriptural roots of Liturgy and then proceed to read and discuss what certain important Church Fathers taught about the Liturgy.
-The students will then read two important primary sources of the twentieth century on the Liturgy: the dogmatic constitution The Constitution on the Sacred Liturgy (Sacrosanctum Concilium) and The Well Spring of Worship by Father Jean Corbon.
+The students will then read two important primary sources of the twentieth century on the Liturgy: the dogmatic constitution The Constitution on the Sacred Liturgy (Sacrosanctum Concilium).

-If time permits, the students will look briefly at the nature and principles governing sacred art, sacred architecture and sacred music.
+The students will look also at the nature and principles governing sacred art, sacred architecture and sacred music.

 > Nature and Mission of the Church Seminar will be offered in 2026-2027